AlGepe/OmniSnippets_JS/docs/c2c/template.rst

 This is where you place any *configurarion* variables that should be visible for any other function and must not disappear or be reset.
 We explained how this works in :ref:`The life and death of a variable<scope>`.

-.. rubric:: 2 - Extra functions

-Any pure javascript function that you need to create for your calculator is placed here.
-It will be created at the beginning so that it is always available to be used by the calculator.
-Following a strong naming scheme allows for these functions to be written near the bottom of the code so that they don't clutter the main actions.

-.. rubric:: 3 - Data variables

-All the static data you need for your calculator comes here.
-If you use good :ref:`variable names`<naming_variables>` their content and role should be obvious to any reader and therefore we can get away with placing it at the very bottom of the calculator code.

 .. rubric::  4 - omni.onInit

 The code placed here will be run once.
 Here is where you initialise your calculator with things like ``bindValueSelect``, ``setDefault`` and perform any operations necessary before the user can interact with the calculator.

-.. rubric:: 5 - omni.define

-Any custom functions that we need will go here, between ``omni.onResult`` and javascript functions due to their importances.
-Once again, good naming practices guarantee that we don't need to read the code inside of them to know what they do.

 .. rubri:: 6 - omni.onResult  *[Show/Hide]*